thawzin-13/BeatGeneratorTests/README.md

-when run unit test, pls beware of project reference.
+When run unit test, pls beware of project reference.

+I add reference to BeatGeneratorAPI